golemfactory/golem-js-preview-program/tasks/3-build-your-image/README.md

 - Golem JS [QuickStart](https://docs.golem.network/docs/creators/javascript/quickstars/quickstart).

-- Remember that directories defined as VOLUMES are reset at the VM start.
+- Remember that directories defined as VOLUMES are reset when running the image on the remote node, so anything you copy into the directory during build of the docker image will be lost.

-- Remember that the image should have the `node.js`` and required libraries installed.
+- Remember that the image should have the `node.js` and required libraries installed.

 - The usage example of the `generator.mjs` script:
 `node generator.mjs --sample=<sample_count>`.